Dmytry/3d_printing_ideas/README.md

 ![A pencil drawing of the above description](rocking_bed_probe.png)

 Possible variations: an omnidirectional probe (similar to CNC probes) for probing edges of the bed.

+## Fully constrained tensegrity straight line mechanism (e.g. for bed or xy frame movement in a 3D printer or generally for linear movement without the use of linear rails):

+A print bed is supported at 3 points, which can be located in the middles of 3 edges of the bed.
+Each point is supported with 2 cables going to two points above or below the bed.
+There are total of 6 cables, providing 6-DOF rigidity (like Stewart platform).

+All cables are winched together at the same rate.
+The winches can use a helical groove to keep cable from overlapping itself.
+The winches could be constant or variable diameter (tapered).

+If gravity or springs are inadequate for counter-tension, counter-tension can be provided by one or more cables placed in opposition to the 6 positioning cables, would onto a variable-diameter pulley on the same shaft (they wind in the opposite direction).
+The variable diameter pulley is shaped to ensure that correct length of cable is metered out.
+Adding springs to extra cables would eliminate backlash and allow for slight imprecision in the mechanism and prevent issues due to system being over-constrained.

+## Other tensegrity straight line mechanisms

+Easy to make a straight line mechanism with variable-diameter winches.
+Pretty much cheating.

 # Dynamics